Sarah Stewart Taylor: Career

 Taylor's first series of books was a cozy mystery series set in Vermont and Massachusetts featuring an art historian, Sweeney St. George, who specializes in gravestone and funerary art.
 Her second series of books set in Dublin and New York follows Detective Maggie D'arcy.
 Her third series, set in rural Vermont in the 1960s, involves the interplay of Vermont State Police Officer Franklin Warren and amateur detective Alice Bellows.
 Her latest series is set in the fictional Upper Valley town of Bethany which she describes as "a little bit of Woodstock, a little bit of Hartland, a little bit of Windsor, a little bit of South Royalton and a little bit of Chester."
 She has also written middle grade novels including a graphic novel about Amelia Earhart illustrated by Ben Towle which was nominated for an Eisner Award.

 Taylor has been nominated for an Agatha Award for Best First Novel and for the Dashiell Hammett Prize; her mysteries have appeared on numerous Best of the Year lists.
 Her novel The Mountains Wild was one of Library Journals Best Crime Novels of 2020.
 The fourth Maggie D'arcy mystery, A Stolen Child, was a Publishers Weekly Pick of the Week.
+She also likes to visit the places she writes about, in order to get a better understanding.